Other Products

 Short-term disability insurance can provide weekly benefits for a limited time—usually six weeks to two years.
 This coverage is designed to offer what is known as “own occupation” coverage which means benefits are paid if you are disabled due to a sickness or injury and are unable to perform the material and substantial duties of your particular occupation.
 As long as you are covered at the time of your disability and you qualify for benefits, short term disability coverage will typically replace 60% to 80% of your income.
 This coverage can be an effective way to protect yourself from the financial impact of a temporary loss of income due to a disability.
 Please note New York Life does not currently offer individual short-term disability coverage.

 Long-term disability insurance, as the name suggests, is designed to provide financial protection for an extended period of time.
 Benefits are designed to last for a period of years, or to cover you to a specific age such as 65 or 70.2 If you have long term disability coverage and become disabled with a disabling sickness or injury, this coverage can replace 50%-70% of your income.
 With long-term disability insurance, you can qualify for benefits if you meet the definition of disability contained in your policy and meet other eligibility requirements.
 While the specifics of coverage vary, many long-term disability policies will pay benefits if you are unable to perform the substantial and material duties of your “own occupation” for the first 24 months of your claim.
 After benefits are paid for 24 months, the definition of disability in some policies changes to “any occupation.”
 This means benefits are payable when you are unable to perform the material duties of “any occupation” for which you are qualified by reason of your education, training, and experience.
-Many insurance companies offer an enhanced definition of disability options which allow you to extend the period of time you may receive benefits based on your ability to perform the duties of your “own occupation”.
+Many insurance companies offer an enhanced definition of disability option which allow you to extend the period of time you may receive benefits based on your ability to perform the duties of your “own occupation”.
 This coverage will usually cost more.

 While government disability benefit programs, such as Social Security Disability Insurance (SSDI), are available to most workers who have been in the workforce for a period of time, the benefits these programs can provide may be insufficient to address all your financial needs in the event you become disabled and they typically do not offer all the features and benefits that you can purchase with an individual policy.3 In addition, some programs, such as the Worker’s Compensation program only cover work-related causes of disability if you are injured while on the job.